 The Michelin Energy Saver A/S is constructed using a silica-based tread compound that keeps the rubber cooler even on those long and continuous journeys.
 The symmetric tread design gives the tire a sportier vibe.
 Featuring independent tread blocks with circumferential and lateral grooves to provide relentless traction all season long, this tire keeps working and won’t back down from rainy, slippery, icy, or snowy roads.

-The tire also benefits from Michelin’s Comfort Control Technology.
+This Mini Cooper tires also benefits from Michelin’s Comfort Control Technology.
 This feature optimizes the design and manufacturing of the tire.
 The result is a smoother and vibration-free ride.
 Durability is ensured via twin steel belts with a polyamide and polyester cord casing for better strength and riding comfort.

 So yes, you pay more for the Michelin Energy Saver A/S. But you also get a lot of features and benefits.
 If you can afford it, this tire is a solid option for the Mini Cooper.